pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/kubernetes/_index.md

 <center><img src="/images/docs/quickstart/kubernetes/cake.svg" width="670"></center>

+## Use Cases

-The various SDK's allow Kubernetes users to leverage Pulumi for novel forms of cluster management, and deployment of app workloads to clusters.
+The various SDKs allow Kubernetes users to leverage Pulumi for novel forms of cluster management, and deployment of app workloads to clusters.
 Users of Kubernetes and Pulumi can: